A quantum picture of light-suppressed photosynthetic charge transfer: Model

 respectively, where we have dropped the terms quadratic in $\gamma/\lambda_n$.
 We see that $P_L(t)$, $P_R(t)$ and $P_{R^*}(t)$ are all macroscopic quantities depending only on the relative light intensity $\epsilon n$ and the product $\gamma t$.

 Using $\sin^2{\theta_n}=1/(1+\epsilon n)$, we find $P_R(t),P_{R^*}(t)\ll 1$ for $\epsilon n \gg1$.
-Thus, under steady, high light illumination, a significantly larger amount of charge accumulates in $\ket{L}$, compared to that under low light conditions.
-This underlies the physics of biphasic reduction kinetics of P$700^+$ in PSI and the long-lived P$680^+$ in PSII, as we discuss in Sec.~III.
-Moreover, Eq.~(\ref{eq:twenty-five}) tells that when the incident light is strong enough, the escape rate of an electron from the system is inversely proportional to the light intensity.
+That is, in steady, high light illumination, a significantly larger amount of charge accumulates in $\ket{L}$, compared to that in low light.
+In addition, Eq.~(\ref{eq:twenty-five}) tells that when the incident light is strong enough, the escape rate of an electron from the system is inversely proportional to the light intensity.
 To see this, notice that the probability that the electron leaves the system at time $t$ is given by $1-P_L(t)-P_R(t)-P_{R^*}(t)$, which for $\epsilon n\gg1$ is well approximated by the leaked population $\delta P_L(t) = 1-P_L(t)$ defined previously,

-We identify $2\kappa_0 = \gamma/(1+\epsilon n) $, the rate at which the electron is leaked out of $\ket{L}$, with the escape rate which in our interpretation is directly representative of the photochemical rate constant.
-Physically, this means that the photochemical efficiencies at PSI and PSII are governed by the reduction rates of P$700^+$ and P$680^+$.
+We identify $2\kappa_0 = \gamma/(1+\epsilon n) $, the rate at which the electron is leaked out of $\ket{L}$, with the escape rate of the electron from the system which in our interpretation is directly representative of the rate constant of photochemistry.
+Physically, this means that photosynthetic efficiencies at PSI and at PSII are decided by the light-dependent reduction rates of P$700^+$ and P$680^+$, by electron transfers from PC and from TyrZ, respectively.